In This Article

 Even though neither version provides built-in data encryption, SOCKS5 proxies can be combined with SSL or SSH tunneling technologies to establish a secure connection when needed.

-They also support multiple authentication methods, providing higher security than SOCKS4 proxies, which don’t support authentication at all.
+They also support multiple authentication methods, providing higher security than SOCKS4 proxies, which do not support standard username/password authentication.
+It often involves password authentication to verify authorized users.

 Here’s a quick comparison: